 Elite Fitness offers great boxing classes for kids, teens & adults that live in or near Baltimore City, Baltimore County, Catonsville, Columbia, Ellicott City, Laurel areas!

-Elite SFN also offers Boxing classes in Baltimore
+Elite Fitness also offers Kids Boxing classes in Baltimore

-"Elite SFN shows children ages six and up how to throw jabs and hooks, how to bob and weave, how to jump rope and hit punching bags.
+"Elite Fitness for Kids teaches children ages six and up how to throw jabs and hooks, how to bob and weave, how to jump rope and hit punching bags.
 But more than teaching the fundamentals of fighting, boxing programs have proved to be a useful tool for keeping at-risk youth in school, out of detention centers, and away from the gangs that infest their neighborhoods."

 Excerpt from the Fightland Blog by Jackson Connor